gustavonugnes/mercadolibre-challenge-geolocalizacion/README.md

 This application is a geolocation service built with **Java** and the **Spring Framework**.
 It allows users to get geolocation data based on an IP address provided by the user.
-It also allows retrieving some usage relevant usage statistics.
+It also allows retrieving relevant usage statistics.
 The service was designed with high availability in mind, utilizing a cache with Redis.
 A simple web page is provided to use the features of the service.

 ## Features

-- Geolocation via an user provided IP address
+- Geolocation via a user-provided IP address
-- Usage statistics, including minimum, maximum and average distance where the geolocation was provided
+- Usage statistics, including minimum, maximum and average distance for the provided geolocation
 - Runs in Docker containers for easy deployment
-- Integrated with MySQL for persistent data storage and Redis for high availability
+- MySQL for persistent storage and Redis for caching

 ## Technologies Used